Martin James Monti

-Martin James Monti (October 24, 1921 – September 11, 2000) was a United States Army Air Forces pilot who defected to Nazi Germany in October 1944 and worked as a propagandist and writer.
-After the end of World War II, he was tried and sentenced for desertion; he was then pardoned but subsequently tried for treason and sentenced to 25 years in prison.
+Martin James Monti (October 24, 1921 – September 11, 2000) was a United States Army Air Forces pilot who defected to Nazi Germany in October 1944, joined the Waffen-SS, and worked as a propagandist and writer.
+After the end of World War II, he was tried and sentenced for theft and desertion.
+Monti was granted clemency six months later.
+However, in 1948, after his involvement in Nazi propaganda was discovered, he was arrested, pleaded guilty to treason, and was sentenced to 25 years in prison.

 Early life

 Born in St. Louis, Missouri, Monti was one of seven children of prosperous parents.
 His father, Martin Monti Jr., was an investment broker who had also been born in St. Louis.
 Martin Monti Jr.'s father had immigrated to the United States from the Italian Graubünden, part of the Italian-speaking area of Switzerland, while his mother was a native of Italy.
 Martin James Monti's mother, Marie Antoinette Wiethaupt, was born in Missouri to German-American parents.
 Monti's four brothers all served honorably in the United States Navy during World War II.

 In the 1930s, Monti was a staunch anti-communist and an enthusiastic admirer of Charles Coughlin, a Roman Catholic priest who made weekly radio broadcasts.
-Coughlin was known for his sentiments towards anti-capitalism, anti-communism, anti-semitism, and admiration of the fascist governments of Germany and Italy; his broadcasts attracted millions of listeners before eventually being stopped in 1939 on the outbreak of World War II.
+Coughlin was known for his sentiments towards anti-capitalism, anti-communism, antisemitism, and admiration of the fascist governments of Germany and Italy; his broadcasts attracted millions of listeners before eventually being stopped in 1939 on the outbreak of World War II.
 Prior to enlisting in the U.S. Army, Monti worked as an aircraft assembler.